jundalisay/spblist/content/en/social/economics/principles/part-3/chapter-09b.md

 The economist EF Schumacher thought about this in the 1940's and proposed a [Pool Clearing system](https://centerforneweconomics.org/publications/multilateral-clearing/) as a solution.

-Instead of world trade being done in US dollars in an unregulated way, each country joins the global pool which mandates them to set up a **National Clearing Fund**.
+Instead of world trade being done in US dollars in an unregulated way, each country joins the global pool, as a closed system, which mandates them to set up a **National Clearing Fund**.

 This fund will be used to:
 - accept local currency payments for imports